Selected

 taxi drivers hail the former decision, they openly

-exercise in free market will result in lower fares and
+their exercise in free market will result in lower

 have voted the country’s seven wonders, i.e. sites